 What to Eat at Camden Yards

-A few years ago Delaware North Sportservice took over the concessions and food at Camden Yards, and as usual they’ve done a super job of highlighting local fare, so that Baltimore residents and visitors alike can enjoy a taste of the city while enjoying a game in a beautiful ballpark.
+A few years ago Delaware North Sportservice took over the concessions at Camden Yards, and as usual they’ve done a super job of highlighting local fare.
+So when choosing what to eat at Camden Yards, Baltimore residents and visitors alike can enjoy a taste of the city.

 Camden Yards now has a wide variety of food choices, and some great new features and restaurants were added.
-We’ll start with the sit down eateries.
+We’ll start with the sit down restaurant.

 Dempsey’s, named for the popular O’s catcher and 1983 World Series MVP Rick Dempsey, is a restaurant built into the B&O Warehouse in right field.
 The restaurant features brick walls, O’s memorabilia, and beer taps with Dempsey’s head on top of them.